BEST OF JODY’S BOX: THE CADILLAC OF MOTORCYCLES

 This is my father’s motorcycle.
 He left it to me when he died.
 It is in unrestored, original condition.
 It is a 1953 Sunbeam S7 Deluxe.
-It sits in a museum.
+I still own it, but it sits in a museum.
 The color is called “Mist Green.”
 I visit it every now and then.
-It’s a 500cc, shaft-drive, inline twin.
+It’s a 500cc, shaft-drive, inline twin with plunger rear suspension.
 In 1953 the Sunbeam S7 Deluxe was the most expensive bike made.

 After WWII, Sunbeam S7s were built by BSA.
 My brother only rode the S7 one time, and he crashed it, denting the front fork leg.
 My brother was never allowed to ride it again.
 After my father’s death, I thought about restoring the S7, but vintage guru Tom White told me that it was more valuable with its original patina.
 Production on the Sunbeam S7 ended in 1957.

 My racing hero BSA icon Feets Minert fixed the Sunbeam’s fork leg for me.
 After all, it was a BSA fork.
 A Sunbeam S7 cost twice as much as a comparable BSA model.

 I started my long, yet unfinished, motorcycle education with the Sunbeam.
 I was on the ramp when my father’s KC97 taxied in from a month in England.
 My mom, brother and I were there to see him land.
 He didn’t come straight over to us, but instead spent some time with the crew as they unloaded their gear.
 Then, out of the crowd of airmen came my father riding the mint green Sunbeam S7.
 He bought it while in England, and when his TDY was over, he loaded it in the belly of his plane and brought it home.